ayperiKhudaybergenova/Keep-Watching-Delayed-Info-in-TikTok-and-Reels/README.md

 2. https://www.cambridge.org/core/journals/language-teaching/article/do-conative-individual-differences-enhance-language-use-evidence-from-taskmediated-l2-writing-performance/004CE49A5A1049FDA60FC83B0F5DA691?utm_source=chatgpt.com

-# Discourse Markers and Information Organization
+# Discourse Markers and Information Organization.
+The discourse-marker categories used in this analysis are adapted from Fraser (1999) and organized according to their function in the discourse.
 https://www.sciencedirect.com/science/article/pii/S0378216698001015?utm_source=chatgpt.com

 A key quantitative measure is: